risk-first/website/menagerie/Communication-Risk.md

 ### Protocol Versioning Risk

 Even when systems are talking the same protocol, there can be problems.
 When we have multiple, different systems owned by different parties, on their own upgrade cycles, we have **Protocol Versioning Risk**: the risk that either client or server could start talking in a version of the protocol that the other side hasn't learnt yet.
 There are various mitigating strategies for this.
-We'll look at 3 now: Backwards Compatibility, Negotiation and Forwards Compatibility.
+We'll look at two now: Backwards Compatibility and Forwards Compatibility.

 #### Backward Compatibility